thinkaliker/rice.sh/README.md

 - more configuration files
 - standalone script that auto clones this repository via `wget`
     - maybe a script that provides that as a script to you later for easy updating a la `update-rice`
+    - should revert repo using `git checkout -- *` to prevent colliding with chmod-ed files
 - script validator
 - extensibility to other distros